alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 ### Working in parts

+Here's a laundry list of suggestions for writing MATLAB code.

-Don't put all your work into a single script.
-In fact, try not to write scripts at all.
+* **Don't put all your work into a single script.** Break it up, and try to write functions instead of scripts.
-This is true for software in general, but *especially* true for MATLAB since everything gets dumped into the persistent workspace.
+* **Keep scripts/functions small.** Say, less than 250 lines.
+Long scripts and functions are hard to debug and work on.
+* **Don't use workspace (i.e. global) variables to pass along information.**
+  Relying on global variables makes dependency tracking (what variables must I provide in order to use this script/function?) very difficult.
+* **Don't blindly `load` data**

 Functions are the basic self-contained "unit" you should be working with.
 Keep them small (say, less than 250 lines).
 Don't use workspace (i.e. global) variables to pass along information, don't blindly `load` data, and try to section off any I/O.